aaronwhitesell/cspost/_posts/2017-08-02-getting-started-with-cspro.md

 * [Alphabetical List of Statements and Functions](http://www.csprousers.org/help/CSPro/logic_alphabetical_list.html){:target="_blank"}

 ## CSPro Examples
 CSPro Examples are a collection of data entry, edits & batch, and tabulation projects.
 Some projects are standalone, while others simply demonstrate common techniques.
 Here, you can see how the developers of CSPro design and code their applications.
-Feel free to reuse anything you see in these projects in your own project.
+Feel free to use anything you see in these projects in your own project.
 The examples are an optional install.
 If selected they will be installed to your **Documents** folder under **CSPro**.

 ## Debugging
 ### Use of errmsg and trace